While there are many applications for a host access solution like Flynet Viewer, the three primary uses are:

 Flynet Viewer provides a lot of functionality for a .NET shop that is similar to IBM HATS in the delivered functionality, if you mean the ability to upgrade the screen-based user interface to a superior HTML-based user experience while also providing the ability to encapsulate a set of screens and make them accessible through web services.

-While IBM HATS may appeal to a Java/Websphere developer, Flynet will definitely appeal to a .NET developer.
-There are significant feature differences however, which we feel makes the Flynet solution far superior to IBM HATS.
+While IBM HATS may appeal on the surface to a Java/Websphere developer, Flynet will definitely appeal to both .NET and Java developers alike.
+There are significant feature differences, which we feel makes the Flynet solution far superior to IBM HATS.
+The training is far less involved and the results are superior.

 We have already helped one customer that was frustrated with the usability of OnWeb, and felt that the vendor has sun-setted the product, making the quality of support spotty and any future enhancements unlikely (OnWeb was originally part of Rumba, which was purchased by NetManage and then, in 2008, NetManage was acquired by Micro Focus).